imec-myhdl/Spyce/README.md

    cd workdir

    # optional: create settings.py
-   # use this file to make local modifications to the defaults (in supsisim/const.py)
+   # use this file to make local modifications to the defaults (in spycelib/const.py)

-   # link common libraries
-   mkdir libraries
-   ln -s <path-to-spyce>/Spyce/BlockEditor/libraries/* libraries
 ```

 Editor (standalone)